Overview

 angular scheduler resource utilization bar chart

-The “Chart” row displays a bar chart that shows the resource utilization graphically.
+The “Chart” row displays the resource utilization graphically.

-We already have the utilization value pre-calculated so we can use it to set the height of a custom active area:
+We already have the utilization value, so we can use it to size a custom active area:

 • The opacity of the active area increases with the utilization percentage.